Contents

 The temperature sensor circuit exists within the heat sensor.
-It notified one when temperature increases and exceeds a particular value with the help of the flashing LED or a buzzer.
+It notifies one when the temperature increases and exceeds a particular value with the help of a flashing LED or a buzzer.
 We can say it works as a warning alarm device, e.g., in a smoke detector alarm.

 A resistance temperature detector or a thermocouple uses an electrical signal to give centigrade temperature readings.